griffin-analytics/griffin-mmm-demo/README.md

 - Lock in a discounted rate before the official release.
 - Gain the opportunity to provide feedback and shape the future of Griffin MMM.
-- Access a stable, rigorously tested solution with cutting-edge features.
+- Access a stable, rigourously tested solution with cutting-edge features.

 ---